 PSHE and the National Curriculum

 However, PSHE lessons alone are not sufficient.
 They provide time and space for explicit teaching, but social-emotional development happens throughout the school day.
 It happens in how we respond when a child makes a mistake.
-It happens in how we manage disagreements between pupils.
+It happens in how we manage disagreements between learners.
 It happens in whether we create space for children to express their ideas and feel heard.

 Practical Strategies for Supporting Social-Emotional Development